 First, I can use the environment to get the current rendering mode.

-Next, let's use the rendering mode by changing the fill of our circle if the complication is full-color, or tinted.
+Next, let's use the rendering mode by changing the fill of our circle and the complication is for color or tinted.

 We'll add a switch statement to check for the current value of rendering mode.

 In the fullColor case, we keep our circle exactly the same using a blue fill color...

 but in the tinted case, we're gonna change the fill entirely.
 Instead of a single color, we're gonna use a linear gradient.

 In particular, a gradient that only changes the opacity of this view.
 Recall from earlier, this is a color opacity complication.
 Therefore the opacity of the view is the only thing being considered when it's shown onscreen.
 Since the opacity is the only thing we can change, this gradient goes from an opacity of one to an opacity of zero.

 So now we have a tinted complication with an opacity gradient fill in tinted mode and a blue fill in fullColor mode.
 That was a lot of information, so let's go over some key takeaways.

 First, by default, a SwiftUI view will be desaturated on the watch face.
 If you want a color opacity complication, use the complicationForeground modifier to group pieces of a view together for tinting.

 And finally, the ComplicationRenderingMode allows for advanced customization of a view for fullColor and tinted complications.
 So now we've learned about all the new API that you can use to build amazing SwiftUI complications.
 But to see it all happen in action, I'd like to hand it over to August.
 Thank you, Matthew.
 I'm August Joki, a watch face engineer, and I'm gonna show you how to use what we've learned in Xcode.
 Not long ago, we released new sample code for creating and updating complications.
 It's called Coffee Tracker.
 Here's what the app looks like.

 It already includes complications.
 This'll make a great place to show off the new SwiftUI complication features.